 Spinal tumors are a significant threat to your health, whether or not they’re cancerous.
-If you experience symptoms that could indicate a spinal tumor, visit a Coastal Spine office in Mount Laurel, Sewell, Galloway, Toms River, Vineland, or West Orange, New Jersey.
+If you experience symptoms that could indicate a spinal tumor, visit a Coastal Spine office in Mount Laurel, Sewell, Galloway, Wall Township, Vineland, or West Orange, New Jersey.
 The highly skilled spine specialists have extensive experience removing tumors without damaging your spine’s critical nerves.
 Call Coastal Spine today or schedule a consultation online for expert spinal tumor diagnosis and treatment.

 A spinal tumor is a mass or lump formed from abnormal cells in or around the spinal cord or nerves.
 Spinal tumors are either benign (noncancerous) or malignant (cancerous).